SharonKartika/GRNevolution/README.md

 ### Features to be added

 -   Ability to take in any network representation (Interaction matrix, Topo files, etc.).
--   Library of useful cost functions, and associated functions (RACIPE, CSB, etc)
+-   Library of useful cost functions, and associated functions (RACIPE, CSB, etc.).
+-   More sophisticated algorithms (simulated annealing, recombination etc.).